Why Are the ARIMA and SARIMA not Sufficient: Introduction

-When it comes to the stochastic process modelling, the reputed Box-Jenkins methodology \citep{box2015time}, also known as ARMA and ARIMA model, should outstand.
-The philosophy of the ARMA model is from the Wold's Decomposition theorem \citep{hamilton1995time,papoulis2002probability}.
-The theorem supports that the ARMA model is mathematically sufficient to describe a rational-spectra wide-sense stationary stochastic process.
-After the modelling, the least square method \citep{hamilton1995time,box2015time}, maximum likelihood method \citep{hamilton1995time,box2015time} and spectral estimation method et al. \citep{papoulis2002probability,marple1989digital,hamilton1995time,cadzow1980high,friedlander1984modified} could be utilised to estimate the parameters of the model based on the collected real time series samples.
-As a result, we could make use of the past information (collected samples) to reconstruct the underlying dynamics of the interested stochastic process, and further make satisfying prediction.
-What is also worthy of mentioning is the ARIMA and SARIMA (collectively referred to as S-ARIMA here for briefness) model.
-The ARIMA(/SARIMA) aims to transform the focused non-stationary (/irrational-spectra wide-sense stationary) stochastic process to be stationary (/rational) by difference (/seasonal difference) operator with proper order so that they can follow the philosophy of the ARMA model.
-The ARMA and S-ARIMA models help the managers and engineers solve numerous practical problems since their emergence, ranging from the management science and operations research community \citep{gilbert2005arima,ali2017supply}, to the engineering fields like computer science \citep{calheiros2015workload}, power system \citep{yunus2016arima}, and signal processing and automatic control \citep{friedlander1984modified,yu2016quantized,ding2018iterative,cadzow1980high}.
-No wonder, the ARMA and S-ARIMA models increasingly become one category of canonical methodologies in time series analysis \citep{hamilton1995time,hyndman2008forecasting,hyndman2018forecasting}.
+When it comes to the stochastic process modeling, the reputed Box-Jenkins methodology \cite{box2015time}, also known as ARMA and ARIMA model, stands out.
+The philosophy of the ARMA model is from the Wold's Decomposition theorem \cite{papoulis2002probability}.
+The theorem supports that the ARMA model is mathematically sufficient to describe a \textbf{regular} wide-sense stationary (WSS) stochastic process.
+After the modeling, the least square method, maximum likelihood method and spectral estimation method et al. could be utilised to estimate the parameters of the model based on the collected time series samples.
+As a result, we could make use of the past information (i.e., collected samples) to reconstruct the underlying dynamics of the focused stochastic process, and further make satisfying prediction.
+As complements to ARMA, the ARIMA (resp.
+SARIMA) aims to transform the focused non-stationary (in the mean sense) stochastic process to be stationary by difference (resp. seasonal difference) operator with proper order so that the resulted time series could be fed into an ARMA model.
+Therefore, in Box-Jenkins methodology, the predictable component of a WSS process in one realization is treated as the trend of the regular component of the same WSS process which can be eliminated by the difference or seasonal difference operator.
+For notation breifness, we collectively refer to ARIMA and SARIMA as S-ARIMA.

-\begin{remark} The concepts of rational-spectra, irrational-spectra, flat-spectra, and line-spectra wide-sense stationary stochastic process are from the Spectral Analysis community \citep{papoulis2002probability,marple1989digital}.
-We will detail them in the Subsection \ref{subsec:Wold's-Decomposition}. \end{remark}